 3) Synthetic data introduces false equivalence

-A synthetic record looks like a record.
-It is not the same thing.
-Teams forget the difference.
-That creates false equivalence.
-You run a POC.
-The model shines.
-The audit trail says you used “non-sensitive synthetic data.”
+A synthetic record looks like a record but is not the same thing.
+Teams forget the difference, creating false equivalence.
+When you run a POC (proof of concept), the audit trail says you used “non-sensitive synthetic data.”
 A month later, the same pipeline runs in production.
-A regulator asks how you validated fairness.
-You reference the POC.
-The answer does not hold.
+When regulators ask how you validated fairness, you reference the POC but the answer does not hold.

 You trained the model to respect patterns that map back to people.
 The model still holds a decision boundary learned from the real world.
-The exposure path changed.
-The risk posture did not. - We shared synthetic data.
+While the exposure path changed, the risk posture did not. - We shared synthetic data.
 So we can skip DPA and DPIA.

-Tokens avoid this trap.
-You keep a one-to-one relationship with the original.
-You can prove lineage.
-You can answer the hard questions.
-Which records influence this prediction.
-Which policy allowed access.
-Which analyst touched the flow.
+With tokens, you keep a one-to-one relationship with the original that proves lineage, answer hard auditor questions, maintain records influencing this prediction, and track policies that allowed access.
 Protecto maintains that chain automatically.
-The token is not a copy.
-It is a control plane.
-That removes the “as-if” thinking that derails reviews.
+The token removes the “as-if” thinking that derails reviews.

 A simple table for clarity